-The overall goal of this project is to accelerate the diversification of the Okanagan Valley economy, by attracting, retaining and enhancing the competitiveness of high technology businesses, which create sustainable jobs and economic growth.
+The overall goal of this project was to accelerate the diversification of the Okanagan Valley economy, by attracting, retaining and enhancing the competitiveness of high technology businesses, which create sustainable jobs and economic growth.

-The objectives of this project include:
+The objectives of this project included:

 - The development and marketing of a coherent technology brand for the region that all stakeholders endorse.